 She is the creatrix, the warrioress, the nurturer, the purifyer, the protector.
 While she’s in the innocent and fertile maiden so is she the wise and learned crone.
 Both the nurturing mother, and the one who gives “tough love.”
 The impassioned lover, the devoted bhakta, the disciplined yogini.
 We see Goddess appear through us in innumerable manifestations.
 Through her many forms she teaches us and offers us countless blessings–love, compassion, courage, learning, discipline, surrender, success, enlightenment, and bliss.
 This festival is a time for celebrating the supreme feminine power in all her glory, and the many blessings she bestows upon us.

-As with most Hindu celebrations, this festival correlates with the lunar calendar, and thus begins on the first day of the waxing Moon after the New Moon of September 19th.
-The celebration is through the “nine nights” of 21st through 29th, and into the eleventh morning known as Vijayadashami, “the day of victory,” on September 30th (because of the way the lunar phases correlate with the solar days, this year the celebration will span ten nights!
-Check the Vedic panchanga for your city to see the exact dates for Navaratri where you are.).
+As with most Hindu celebrations, this festival correlates with the lunar calendar, and thus begins on the first day of the waxing Moon after the New Moon of September 28th.
+The celebration is through the “nine nights” of September 29th through October 7th, and into the tenth morning known as Vijayadashami, “the day of victory.”
 Worship during Navaratri is most generally dedicated to Goddess in the form of Durga, the demon-slayer, but there is much nuance and variation to practice and forms of celebration throughout India.
 Above all, Navaratri is a community celebration of the Divine Mother, and the love, abundance and protection she gives.

 There are many Navaratri celebrations throughout the year, but the fall-time Navaratri is the most widely celebrated, and is thus called Maha Navaratri – “the great nine nights”.
 It correlates with the time of the harvest, a time to give thanks for the abundance of the year’s work.
 Grains and crops are often offered to Devi as part of the celebrations.
 Ritualistic worship (puja) typically occurs in homes and temples throughout the nine nights and into the tenth morning of celebration.